-The statutory pension provision of the members of the Group Management Board is provided through a pension insurance company.
-In 2015, four Group Management Board members were members of Kesko Pension Fund's department A, closed in 1998, and their supplementary pensions are determined based on its rules and their personal service contracts.
-Their retirement benefits are based on a defined benefit plan.
-The retirement benefits of the other Group Management Board members are provided with a defined contribution supplementary pension.
-Kesko has not paid pension insurance contributions incurred on executives’ memberships of Kesko Pension Fund's department A for several years, nor in 2015, as the department's investment earnings covered the payable supplementary pensions and changes in the pension liability.
+In 2017, three Group Management Board members were members of Kesko Pension Fund and their supplementary pensions are determined based on its rules and their personal service contracts.
+Their supplementary pensions are based on a defined benefit plan.
+Other Management Board members are provided with a defined contribution supplementary pension.
+Kesko has not paid pension insurance contributions incurred on executives’ memberships of Kesko Pension Fund for several years, nor in 2017, as the Fund’s investment returns covered the payable supplementary pensions and changes in the pension liability.

 In 2016, four Group Management Board members were members of Kesko Pension Fund and their supplementary pensions are determined based on its rules and their personal service contracts.
 Their supplementary pensions are based on a defined benefit plan.
 The retirement benefits of the other Group Management Board members are determined based on the general provisions applicable to employees’ pensions in Finland (TyEL, the Employees’ Pensions Act).